jenkinsci/js-modules/README.md

 # Exporting JavaScript modules

-We assume that the plugin bundle JavaScript is bundled using Browserify, and that bundle performs the registration of the module, allowing other plugin bundles to `require` that module.
+A Jenkins Plugin can "export" a JavaScript module (CommonJS style module) by calling `require('jenkins-js-core').exportModule`, allowing other plugin bundles to `require` that module (see next section).

 ```javascript